the-frey/generation-ships/chance cards.md

 ## 30
 Search for Water: There maybe some water bearing planet close by.
 Don't move a space, but search for water.
 Roll one dice, if it is a six, you're out of luck, otherwise, you've found 4 water.

+## 32
+Railgun: Your engineers are able to construct a single-use heavy railgun.
+Lose two resources and collect a railgun counter.
+This cannot be used the same turn it is researched, and deals 8 Hull Integrity points worth of damage.

+## 33
+Railgun: Your engineers are able to construct a single-use heavy railgun.
+Lose two resources and collect a railgun counter.
+This cannot be used the same turn it is researched, and deals 8 Hull Integrity points worth of damage.

 # Crisis Cards

 ## 00